Photo from left to right Michelle Eichelberger, Melissa Huey, Jennifer Metts, Amy Carter

-IRMO – Lexington-Richland School District Five announced its new Teacher of the Year and Support Employee of the Year during a recent ceremony.
+IRMO – Lexington-Richland School District Five announced its new Teacher of the Year and Support Employee of the Year during a ceremony.

 School District Five Superintendent Dr. Christina Melton said, “The most valuable resource we have is our people and to me it is so important to celebrate them.
-School District Five is great because of the many caring and talented teachers and support staff we have in our schools, and Mrs. Gams and Mrs. Carroll represent the best of the best in our district.
-We congratulate them, and we thank our retirees for their hard work, dedication, and commitment over the years.”
+School District Five is great because of the many caring and talented teachers and support staff we have in our schools, and Mrs. Metts and Mrs. Huey represent the best of the best in our district.
+We congratulate them, and all the other Teacher of the Year and Support Employee of the Year winners from each school.”